doppar/docs/3.x/routing.md

 ## Routing
 ### Introduction
-Doppar’s routing system, available through the `Phaseolies\Support\Facades\Route` namespace, provides a clean, expressive way to define your application’s URL structure and map it to the appropriate controller actions or closures.
-Inspired by modern frameworks but tailored for performance and clarity, Doppar routing makes it easy to build both small APIs and large-scale web applications.
+Doppar’s routing system, available through the `Phaseolies\Support\Facades\Route` namespace and using `Phaseolies\Utilities\Attributes\Route` attributes, provides a clean, expressive way to define your application’s URL structure and map it to the appropriate controller actions or closures.

+It now supports two routing approaches: defining routes traditionally within files like `web.php`, or using `attribute-based` route declarations placed directly above controller methods.
+This flexibility allows developers to choose the style that best fits their project’s structure and development workflow.

-With support for route prefix grouping, named routes, throttle route, middleware assignment, and RESTful resource routing, Doppar gives developers full control over how requests are handled—without unnecessary complexity.
-Whether you're defining a simple GET endpoint or building a full REST API, Doppar’s routing engine keeps your code concise, maintainable, and scalable.
+Doppar’s routing engine offers features such as route prefix grouping, named routes, throttling, middleware assignment, and RESTful resource routing.
+Whether you’re building a lightweight API or a complex web application, Doppar’s routing system ensures your code remains consistent, maintainable, and scalable.

 ## Supported HTTP Methods
 Doppar supports the following HTTP methods for defining routes: